kadena-io/pact/docs/en/pact-reference.md

 ```

-The refmod values are "normal Pact values" that can be stored in the database,
+Module reference values are "normal Pact values" that can be stored in the database,
 referenced in events and returned from functions.

 ```